Code-Institute-Submissions/alnibo-milestone-project-1/README.md

 All links to social media sites where manually tested.
 By using `target="_blank"` it was made sure that these links will open in a new tab.

 Ensuring its responsiveness this website was tested across different mobile devices.
 In a second step it was then tested across the most common internet browsers (Safari, Chrome, Internet Explorer, and Firefox), making sure it is compatible.
-For an overview please see this excel file here.
+For an overview, please see this excel file [here](https://github.com/alnibo/milestone-project-1/blob/master/Testing-resp-comp.pdf).

 During the testing procedure it became clear that some media queries need to be created in order to maintain a good design acroos all screen sizes.